-The BMJV can require to refrain from acts found infringing consumer rights.
+The BMJV can require termination of acts found to infringe consumer rights.
 Culpable contraventions are treated as administrative offences which may be fined with up to 10,000.00 EUR.
 The cessation of the infringement can be enforced by a penalty payment amounting up to 250,000.00 EUR per individual case.